reubenng/smartcontract/README.md

 There is no need to actually deploy the contract and build frontend app (for now).

 #### Game Part (COMPLETED)
-- All address (players) starts with 1 action or ‘played’ bool false
+- All address (players) starts with ‘played’ bool false
 - Have 3 actions to select (0: rock, 1: paper, 2: scissors)
-- Only player with action count can select action
+- Only player with ‘played’ bool false can play action without giving error
-- Decrement the player’s action count to 0 or ‘played’ bool true after he selected an option (0/1/2)
+- Set ‘played’ bool true after he selected an option (0/1/2)
 - Store all players’ actions as private
 - After 1st player played, wait for a 2nd player
 - After 2nd player played, output result
-- After output result, restore player action count to 1
+- After output result, restore ‘played’ bool to false

 #### Betting Part (COMPLETED)
 - All address starts with 3 tokens